swatiLalwani/swatiLalwani/README.md

 I'm actively seeking opportunities where my expertise in **Financial Risk Analysis, BI Development, and Data Quality** can directly drive efficiency and strategic decision-making.
 Please explore my pinned repositories for hands-on proof of concept.

 ---
 Feel free to check out my resume and my portfolio for a deeper dive into my skills and experiences.
-I am currently looking for opportunity so please reach out me on LinkedIn.
+I am currently seeking fulltime opportunities in Data Analytics & Business Intelligence so please reach out me on LinkedIn.

 🌍  I'm based in United States

-🖥️  See my portfolio at https://swatilalwani1214.wixsite.com/swatilalwani

 ✉️  You can contact me at swati.lalwani1214@gmail.com